 Ocassa “Cassie” Thompson began her professional journey by earning a Bachelor of Arts in history, with a minor in education, from Good Counsel College in White Plains, New York, in 1969.
 She went on to do graduate coursework and then began her junior high and high school teaching career on Long Island, New York.
 After nearly three years of teaching, which she thoroughly enjoyed, she followed her other interest, that of government service.

-Ocassa “Cassie” Thompson began her career with the Central Intelligence Agency (CIA).
+Mrs. Thompson began her career with the Central Intelligence Agency (CIA) in 1974.
 Throughout her 33-year career with the CIA, she made a considerable impact as both a minority and a woman, and she is forever grateful to the colleagues and friends she worked with over the course of her career.
 Some of those colleagues and friends even became godparents to her children.
-Making a name for herself for her excellent management skills, Ms. Thompson is particularly proud of achieving the rank of Senior Intelligence Service officer and serving as the chief recruitment officer for the CIA’s director of operations, which was her favorite, and the most important, job she held during her tenure.
+Making a name for herself for her excellent management skills, Mrs. Thompson is particularly proud of achieving the rank of Senior Intelligence Service officer and serving as the chief of recruitment for the CIA’s Directorate of Operations, which was her favorite, and the most important job she held during her tenure.

-Now retired from government service, Ms. Thompson attributes much of her success to three individuals, her parents, George Williams and Ida C. Williams, and her late husband, Michael Thompson.
-Her parents instilled in her the value of contributing to the welfare of others and helping those in need and her husband was always there for her, standing by her side and supporting her in her endeavors right up to his passing.
-Above everything, she would advise young and aspiring professionals to be themselves.
-Don’t fake a persona because you think it will help you fit in better, you won’t be happy and will, in all likelihood, end up leaving the field.
-Ms. Thompson would further emphasize the importance of being sincere and truthful in both personal and professional matters.
+Now retired from government service, Mrs. Thompson attributes much of her success to four individuals: her late parents, George and Ida C. Williams; her sister, Vanessa Williams, who she considers her best friend; and her late husband, Michael Thompson.
+Her parents instilled in her the value of contributing to the welfare of others and helping those in need.
+Her sister is always willing to listen and give advice.
+Her husband of 38 years, the love of her life, was always there for her, standing by her side and supporting her in her endeavors right up to his passing in December 2021.